Board of Directors & Staff

 Field Crew Member

-Rachael is excited to be starting her fifth season farming and her first season at Gaining Ground.
-Rachael grew up in Arizona but has lived in Concord since middle school, and feels very lucky to have moved to a place with such a vibrant farming community—which helped her discover her love for farming early on.
-While gaining her degree in agroecology at the University of Vermont, she spent her summers working on farms in Concord and learning about local food systems.
-Now that she has graduated, Rachael is excited to throw herself fully into her farming career.
-She is passionate about the intersection of sustainable agriculture and food justice, and could not be happier to be joining an organization that places such emphasis on both.
-When she isn’t farming, Rachael loves to rock climb, read, crochet, make herself elaborate breakfasts, and watch copious amounts of reality television.
+Rachael is excited to be starting her sixth season farming and her second season at Gaining Ground.
+Rachael grew up in Arizona but has lived in Concord since middle school, and feels very lucky to have moved to a place with such a vibrant farming community — which helped her discover her love for farming early on.
+While gaining her degree in Agroecology at the University of Vermont, she spent her summers working on farms in Concord and learning about local food systems.
+She is inspired and driven by the belief that our food systems can and must be both environmentally sustainable and also equitable and just for every person involved in that food system.
+She is excited to continue her work at Gaining Ground and do her part in making sustainable and just food systems possible.
+When she isn’t farming, Rachael loves to hike, read, crochet, and bake lots and lots of sourdough bread.

 Maddie Weikel

-Maddie (she/her) first learned to grow in organic, no-till systems in the Concord area, and now joins the Gaining Ground team for her first season in 2023.
-She finds joy and power in farming and the opportunities it provides to build community by growing food and stewarding the land, which can offer tools in pursuit of our collective liberation from systems of oppression.
-Previously, Maddie has worked with and learned from young people, and she is excited to continue cultivating those connections and skills with the Gaining Ground community.
-Since graduating from New York University in 2020 with a bachelor’s degree in sociology and environmental studies, her farming journey has moved alongside a journey to more deeply connect with Judaism.
-She is inspired by the many lessons that ever-evolving Jewish tradition has to share about land stewardship, and vice versa.
-When not out in the fields, you can find Maddie reading, making to-do lists, crafting, roasting vegetables, vacuuming, and sharing meals with friends.
+Maddie (she/they) joined the Gaining Ground team in 2023 after three-ish growing seasons learning about organic, no-till systems at a different farm in the area.
+Maddie finds joy and power in farming and believes that connection to land offers us tools for dismantling systems of harm and for building the world that we want to live in.
+Maddie believes deeply that we all have a role to play in the work to overturn the current dominant food system, and that it is our duty to take care of each other and of the land.
+Since graduating from New York University in 2020 with a bachelor’s degree in sociology and environmental studies, Maddie’s farming journey has moved alongside a journey to more deeply connect with Judaism.
+Maddie is inspired by the many lessons that ever-evolving Jewish tradition has to share about liberatory land stewardship, and vice versa.
+When not out in the fields, you can find Maddie making to-do lists, crafting, roasting vegetables, yelling, vacuuming, and sharing meals with friends.